dmpe/shiny/README.md

 The migration guide from v3 is here: [https://v4-alpha.getbootstrap.com/migration/](https://v4-alpha.getbootstrap.com/migration/)

 * Major: Dropped IE8, IE9, and iOS 6 support. v4 is now only IE10+ and iOS 7+.
 For sites needing either of those, use v3.
-* Major: Dropped the Glyphicons icon font.
-Both are however included in the library.
+* Major: Dropped icons from Bootstrap.
+Only font-awesome icons are included in Shiny and supported.

 ## Features